DefianceDigital/AVRgo/README.md

 ## AVRgo Boards
 #### AVRgo-Infinity
 The AVRgo-Infinity is the flagship board of the AVRgo family.
 It can be powered by its internal LiPo Battery or through the 5V USB port.
 A short listing of features and specifications are as follows...
+- 3.3V regulated operating voltage.
+- Up to 200mA output current by default, with an additional 500mA available on-board by soldering the Boost jumper pads closed.
+- Sleep current as low as 0.2uA
+- 8mHz internal clock with convenient external clock capabilities
+- 120kB Flash Memory
+- 16kB Ram
+- 4kB EEPROM
 - Dual Bootloader allows for uploading sketches via Micro-SD Card, or directly from the Arduino IDE over Bluetooth.
 - Dual mode Bluetooth broadcasts both SPP and BLE, which can be connected to different devices simultaneuosly.
 - Built in Micro-SD card slot with BinStacking capabilities (flashing sketches via Serial Command Line or from within another sketch)